 Ensure that the following essentials are included in your estimates and quotes:

 The customer’s contact details should also be included in the estimate.
-Information such as their name, address and contact details are sufficient.
+Information such as their name, address, contact and all the details are sufficient.

 First and foremost, every accurate quote or estimate should be your company’s data (such as name and address, quote number, and contact information), no matter how unimportant they may appear.
-Customers might use this data to contact your company for additional questions.
+New customers might use this data from past projects to contact your company for additional questions.

 The importance of sharing company data has prompted regulatory mandates in various jurisdictions.